• ||श्री:|| Home

 Artwork: Pinterest

 Sunday marks the most auspicious day in the Vedic calendar, where both the luminaries, sūrya (sun) and chandra (moon) are in their exalted positions, occurring on the third (trtīyā) lunar day of the spring month of Vaiśākha.
-Aksaya, meaning “never decreasing,” illuminates this day as a beacon of enduring accomplishments—also known as the day of lasting achievements.
+Aksaya, meaning “never diminishing,” illuminates this day as a beacon of enduring accomplishments—also known as the day of lasting achievements.

 This auspicious occasion beckons new beginnings with unparalleled favorability, be it in the sacred bond of marriage, the initiation of ventures, the acquisition of gold or a new abode, or acts of benevolence.
 Such is its potency that the necessity of calculating an auspicious moment, known as muhūrta, becomes obsolete, for the entire day brims with divine blessings.